xiaomao8090/Adonis-Bypass-Framework/README.md

 1. Download the script file (`AdonisBypass.lua`)
 2. Execute in your Roblox executor
 3. Wait for the bypass framework to load
-4. The UI will automatically close when loading is complete
+4. Check console for loading progress messages

 ## 🔧 Configuration